reianf/TCP/README.md

 <br><br>
 <b>tcpclient.py</b><br>
 The client connects to the server using the same port and passes the message to the server.
-The client will then display the converted message from the server.<br>
+The client will then display the converted message from the server.<br><br>
 Example input: <b>Hello World</b><br>
 Example output: <b>Ifmmp!Xpsme</b><br><br>
 Execution:<br>